 4. Film Cutting

-From the nip rollers, the film goes into the cutting section.
+From the nip rollers, the film goes into the cutting section called the slitter assembly.
 During this step in the process, the large roll of packaging film is cut into strips based on how many lanes the stick pack machine has.
 These strips form the basis for the individual stick packs.

 The cutting disk knives that complete this step are not motorized.
 The film, still kept under tension, is passed through the knives which are in contact with a specially designed roller.
 The film is cut into individual stick packs as it is pulled through this assembly.

 From here, the cut film passes over multiple forming tubes (one per lane).
 As the cut film crests the shoulder (collar) on each forming tube, it is folded around the tube so that the end result is a 'stick pack' shape with the two outer edges of the film overlapping each other.

 The forming tubes can be set up to make a lap seal or fin seal.
 A lap seal overlaps the two outer edges of the film to create a flat seal, while a fin seal marries the insides of the two outer edge of the film to create a seal that sticks out, like a fin.
 A lap seal is generally considered more aesthetically pleasing and uses less material than a fin seal.

 Once the film stops moving, multiple vertical sealer bars (one per lane), which are hot, move forward and make contact with the vertical overlap on the film.
 The vertical seal bar presses itself against the forming tube and makes the vertical seal.

 Then a single horizontal sealing jaw comes together to make the top seal of one stick pack and the bottom seal of the next one.
 While the sealing jaws are closed, the product that is being packaged is dropped down the center of the forming tubes and fills each individual bag.
 A filling apparatus like a volumetric filler, liquid pump, or auger filler is responsible for the correct measurement and release of discrete quantities of product to be dropped into each stick.